laundmo/northstar-parseable-logs/README.md

 This mod adds a bunch of logs to Northstar servers.
 The logs output in JSON format, to allow for easily parsing them with external tools.

+## companion python library

+I made a companion python library that parses these logs and provides callbacks for handling events logged by this mod:

+Check it out here: https://github.com/laundmo/northstar-parseable-logs-lib

 ## Log format

 A log line might look like this: